kw2828/Leading-Others/README.md

 5. Delegate with greater wisdom and thoughtfulness
 6. Develop a culture of consistent accountability

+Being intentional about respecting those you work with - motivated to listen to them, to ask them what they thought, to delegate more effectively, and to hold them accountable rather than doing things himsellf or just giving them a pass.

 ### Table of content:
 1. Leadership Foundations
 2. Values-Based Leadership